nikhilba/Aerial-Imagery/README.md

 Authors: [Nikhil Binod Agarwal](https://github.com/nikhilba) and [Tina Hong Bu](https://github.com/TinaHongBu), under the guidance of [Prof. Zico Kolter](http://zicokolter.com/), Carnegie Mellon University.

 # Status
-This ongoing project is expected to be completed by the end of April 2017.
+This is an ongoing project.

 Code is contained in the Code/ directory (iPython Notebooks) and Data (except Satellite Images) is contained in the Dataset/ directory.
  1. Downloading Satellite Images [COMPLETED] - Code/ImageDownload.ipynb